 Regional food, excellent drinks

-Escape from your daily life – indulge yourself with Tsudaro’s original Japanese Sake, hundreds of selected wines from all over the world, unique light à-la-carte meals, and live music with traditional Japanese instruments.
+Escape from your daily life – indulge yourself with Tsudaro’s original Japanese Sake, hundreds of selected wines from all over the world, unique meals, and live music with traditional Japanese instruments.
 Tsudaro can arrange exclusive cultural experiences, such as beautiful traditional dance, a pillar of our Kyoto culture.
 Once within Tsudaro, patrons are filled with a sense of refinement and wonder at experiencing the relaxed, comfortable atmosphere at Tsudaro.
 Have a first taste here.

 Tea house culture

 Tsudaro offers the traditional, peaceful and private exclusive entertainment with authentic Japanese cultural art specialists, Maiko and Geiko.
 You will have chance to talk with the experts, and learn traditional Ochaya Asobi.
 Don’t miss this opportunity to make your night in Kyoto very special.
+If you need further information, feel free to contact us.

 Meet Japanese craftsmen